top of page

 Sunbird Bio Icon

 Our APEX technology has demonstrated potential to provide researchers and clinicians with actionable information that is not available or accessible from current diagnostics.
-The growing availability of medications developed to slow progression of this irreversible disease increases the importance of accurate and timely diagnosis and monitoring for all patients.

-Neurodegenerative diseases such as Alzheimer’s are notoriously difficult to diagnose and treat, with devastating consequences for patients and their families.
-APEX is the only test currently in development that could help address the tremendous, growing need for more sensitive, reliable, non-invasive diagnostic tests to accelerate drug development and enhance patient care.
+APEX is the only technology platform currently in development that could help address the tremendous, growing need for more sensitive, reliable, non-invasive diagnostic tests to accelerate drug development and enhance patient care.

 Sunbird Bio APex Technology.png